Lentil Patties

 Red lentils, lemon, tahini, onion, Italian seasoning, garlic, oil, and coriander on a table.

-• Tomato paste: A little bit of tomato paste goes a long way in adding depth of flavor and a slight sweetness to these lentil patties.
-If you don’t have tomato paste on hand, use ketchup or BBQ sauce instead.
+A little bit of tomato paste goes a long way in adding depth of flavor and a slight sweetness to these lentil patties.

 For a complete ingredient list and step-by-step guide, scroll down to our recipe card.

-📝 How to make lentil patties
+How to make

 Rinse and soak the red lentils in enough water to cover the top layer.
 They will expand, so be generous with the amount of water you use.
-We also suggest soaking them overnight, but definitely for at least 2-3 hours.
+I also suggest soaking them overnight, but definitely for at least 2-3 hours.

 Raw Red Lentils.